Tilman Fertitta: Career

-Landry's, Inc.
+Landry's restaurants

 Fertitta was a partner in the first Landry's Restaurant, Landry's Seafood, which opened its doors in the Houston suburb of Katy, Texas, in 1980.
 A year later, he helped open Willie G's Seafood & Steaks, a more upscale restaurant in Uptown Houston.
 In 1986, Fertitta gained controlling interests of both locations, and in 1988, became sole owner of Landry's Restaurants.
-In 1993, he took Landry's, Inc. public and the company grew quickly, adding concept after concept.
+In 1993, he took Landry's, Inc. public and the company grew quickly.
 In 1993, Landry's was valued at approximately $30 million.

 In 2004, Fertitta was elected to the Texas Business Hall of Fame, becoming the second-youngest Texan to ever earn that distinction, behind only Michael Dell.
 In 2010, Fertitta, who already owned the majority of Landry's, Inc. stock, purchased all outstanding shares, becoming sole owner again.
 By 2011, the company's value had skyrocketed to a value of more than $1.7 billion.